moby/moby/docs/sources/reference/builder.md

     ADD hom* /mydir/        # adds all files starting with "hom" ADD hom?.txt /mydir/    # ? is replaced with any single character

-The `<dest>` is the absolute path to which the source will be copied inside the destination container.
+The `<dest>` is an absolute path, or a path relative to `WORKDIR`, into which the source will be copied inside the destination container.

+    ADD test aDir/          # adds "test" to `WORKDIR`/aDir/

 All new files and directories are created with a UID and GID of 0.